Do you have transactions in CSV or Excel format and need to import into Quickbooks? This tutorial shows how to do it in three simple steps.

 Before converting to an IIF file, set the account type and account name.

-Click the Convert button to create a QBO or IIF file.
-The converter using your CSV/Excel fileaname and its location as the base name for the new file.
+Click the "Convert" button to create a QBO or IIF file.
+The converter uses your CSV/Excel filename and its location as the base name for the new file.
 You may adjust the filename and its location before converting.

-If you set "Open after save" checkbox, the converter will do a system call to open created file.
-By default, QBO and IIF file should be opened by Quickbooks installed on your computer.
+If you set the "Open after save" checkbox, the converter will do a system call to open the created file.
+By default, QBO and IIF files should be opened by Quickbooks installed on your computer.
 If the checkbox was not set, do the following to import created file: